quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 Data tend to be created in logical batches by machines, people, and pipelines.
-Detecting these logical events from Amazon S3 events alone is complex and requires extensive custom logic.
+Detecting these logical events from Amazon S3 events alone is complex and requires extensive logic.

 Quilt's *Event-Driven Packaging* (EDP) service intelligently groups one or more Amazon S3 object events into a single batch-level event.